The 10 Best Hyaluronic Acid Serums

 video play icon

 This wiki has been updated 34 times since it was first published in January of 2017.
 As we age, our skin becomes drier as it loses its capacity to retain moisture, which is one of the primary reasons wrinkles and fine lines begin to form.
 An effective way to combat this process is by integrating a hyaluronic acid serum into your skincare routine, which can help to return elasticity and suppleness by delivering deep hydration and promoting collagen growth.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Vichy Minéral